Client Credentials Flow for Secure Service Auth

 - Use circuit breakers to handle authorization server outages

-What's the difference between client_secret_basic and private_key_jwt?
+Q: What's the difference between client_secret_basic and private_key_jwt?

 client_secret_basic uses symmetric authentication with HTTP Basic Auth (client_id:client_secret). private_key_jwt uses asymmetric cryptography where the client signs a JWT with its private key.